-The Australian Sepsis Network is a network of individuals and organisations who are working to improve outcomes for Australian patients with sepsis and to provide information and support to the families and friends of people with sepsis.
+Sepsis Australia is a collaborative of individuals and organisations who are working to improve outcomes for patients with sepsis and to provide information and support to the families and friends of people with sepsis.

 Why is the network necessary

 Sepsis is a condition that is responsible for or contributes to up to half of all deaths occurring in hospital.
-Sepsis causes at least 3000 deaths in Australia each year yet few people have heard of sepsis.
+Its estimated that there are 55,000 cases of sepsis resulting in at least 8700 deaths in Australia each year, yet few people have heard of sepsis.

-Unlike conditions such as heart disease or breast or prostate cancer, sepsis affects people of all ages and patients cared for by almost all hospital doctors.
-As a result there has, until now, been no group specifically dedicated to reducing the burden of sepsis
+Unlike conditions such as heart disease, breast or prostate cancer, sepsis affects people of all ages and patients cared for by almost all hospital doctors.
+As a result there has, until now, been no group specifically dedicated to reducing the burden of sepsis in Australia